vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

       <b> Revenue Sources</b>
     </td>
     <td rowspan="1">
       <p>Revenue is likely to be from subscription or purchase of product licencing and SaaS implementations.
-Other sources will likely be from CA Partnership agreements with partner network
+Other sources will likely be from Beawre Partnership agreements with partner network
 </p>
     </td>
   </tr>